Machine learning speeds up modelling of nuclear fusion

 CM-Logo The-Netherlands (DIFFER)

-This story was originally published by our Consortium Member NWO-DIFFER (Netherlands).
+This story was originally published by our consortium member NWO-DIFFER (Netherlands).

 EUROfusion Consortium